T-erry/T-erry/README.md

 ---

 - :telescope: I’m currently learning Ruby on Rails.
-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap:  I’m looking to collaborate on Ruby on Rails
 - 👨‍💻 All of my projects are available at https://github.com/T-erry
 - 📫 How to reach me terrywachuka10@gmail.com